RedHatDemos/RHS-Infrastructure_Migration/README.md

   0.13 Reconfigured csv to use current VMs
   0.14 Fixes for nginx config file (https rewrite) 0.15 Changed nginx VM to lb.example.com.
-Minor fixes
+Minor fixes 0.16 Ticket Monster configured to connect to DB (PostgreSQL)
 ```